0xAquaWolf/AquaFiles/README.md

 # AquaFiles (dotfiles)

-> configs for bootstrapping my Personal Development Enviroment.
+> Plain text configs for bootstrapping my (PDE) Personal Development Enviroment.

-My primary operating system is macOS, but I do use Linux (arch, btw!) sometimes...
+My primary operating system is macOS, but I do use Linux sometimes... (arch, btw!)

 **Feel free to try out my dotfiles or use them as inspiration!** If you have a suggestion, improvement or question, please open an issue or PR!